beiju/mmoldb/readme.md

 Docker will continue running the db and app containers until you quit them.
 Depending on the docker configuration, it may even relaunch them after a reboot.
-To stop running them, run
-`docker compose -f docker-compose-prod.yml down`.
+To stop running them, run `docker compose down`.

-If you want to stop running the containers *and* delete the database, add the `-v` flag:
-`docker compose -f docker-compose-prod.yml down -v`

 mmoldb is not designed to be a primary source for MMOLB data, so it should always be safe to delete the database.
 All that's required to rebuild it is